 Sinkholing is not efficient for most severe attacks because in sinkholing the traffic is sent to a valid IP address which analyzes and rejects the bad packets.

 Before entering the server all traffic is passed through a “cleaning center” or “a scrubbing center” through different methods like proxies, tunnels or digital cross connectors which filters bad traffic (DDoS and other common internet attacks) and passes through only the good traffic.
-In this method the provider needs to have central connectivity to the internet in order to manage this kind of service.
+In this method, the provider needs to have central connectivity to the internet in order to manage this kind of service.

-DDS based defense
+DDS based defence

-In the case of a simple attack it is possible to deny all the incoming traffic from attackers based on protocols, ports or the origination IP address.
+In the case of a simple attack, it is possible to deny all the incoming traffic from attackers based on protocols, ports, or the origination IP address.
 But more complex attacks will be hard to block with simple rules.